 4. Buy a car on the initial visit

 Use the first visit to a dealership solely as a trip to look at and test-drive the car(s).
-Let the dealer know that you are not buying today and that you’re simply in the research stage of buying a car.
+Let the dealer know that you are not buying today and that you’re simply in the research stage.
 Gather the information you need from your visit and leave so you can collect your thoughts on your own without someone hovering over you.
 Then move on to the next dealer on your list, and repeat.

 5. Buy under pressure or in a rush